farhankhan197/Markdowns/readme.md

 - #### Learn basic Git commands:
   - `clone`, `commit`, `push`, `pull`, `branch`, `merge`.
 Understand how to fork a repository and create pull requests.
   - If someone wants to learn how contribution in Github works, They can contribute to this [Training Repository](https://github.com/Syknapse/Contribute-To-This-Project).
-  - The aforementioned resource contains every step with screenshots to help one become familiar with the concept of pull requests and open source contributions.
+  -The aforementioned resource contains every step with screenshots to help one become familiar with the concept of pull requests and open source contributions.

 - #### Development Environment
   Ability to set up a development environment on your local machine.
 This includes installing necessary software, libraries, and tools.
   - Integrated Development Environment (IDE) or text editor (e.g., VS Code, PyCharm, Eclipse etc.).
   - Dependency managers (e.g., npm for JavaScript, pip for Python).
   - Containerization tools like Docker (if the project uses it).
 ---
-### 2. **Soft Skills**
+## 2. **Soft Skills**

 - **Communication**: Good written communication skills to interact with project maintainers and other contributors.
 This includes writing clear commit messages, pull request descriptions, and comments on issues.

 - **Patience and Persistence**: Open source contributions may require multiple iterations and feedback cycles.
 Be prepared to iterate and improve your work based on feedback.
 ---
-### 3. **Communicating with Mentors and Project-Leaders**
+##3. **Communicating with Mentors and Project-Leaders**

 Communicating through Emails, Slack and other methods is a huge part in getting yourself recognised and being efficient in contributing to the project.
 It is also a huge learning oppurtunity if you are able to work in someone with way more experience with professional programming and universal code ethics.